A Company’s Innovation Quotient (IQ)Sadaf Abbas

 A company is destined to deteriorate if it never changes how it is run.
 Innovation requires constant changes to the methodology of production, marketing, or the product itself.
 Such a company is plodding down on a route toward irrelevance.
 The irrelevance path begins with the company’s growth stagnation, causing it to fall by the wayside.
 The company then becomes a case study on the importance of keeping up with evolving market dynamics.

 Whether a company is old or young, it should monitor its innovation quotient (IQ).
 It is because constant and systematic self-evaluation is a prerequisite to adopting change.
 A business with a low level of positive change does not utilize its people, policy, products, and processes optimally.
-And, the potential revenue or profit it could have earned would be compromised
+And the potential revenue or profit it could have earned would be compromised.

 A company that is run through a trailblazer mindset will find success.
 It can yield record returns as pioneers.
 Innovation is a continuous cycle that companies must adopt.
 There is no single business model that will guarantee lifetime triumph.
-Market positions are temporary and companies like Nokia, Blackberry, and Kodak, who thought otherwise, enjoyed success for some time before things started moving south.
+Market positions are temporary, and companies like Nokia, Blackberry, and Kodak, who thought otherwise, enjoyed success for some time before things started moving south.
 Such companies were the talk of the town previously but are irrelevant today.

 Unfocused and discouraged energies are not eternal.
 Business leaders realize that they have the power and ability to fight them out.
 A leader with discouraged energy can go on a long vacation to follow the natural cycles of work and rest.
 On the other hand, the frantic leader can prioritize his work and stay focused.
-Lastly, bosses having a combination of both the problems can take some time off work and read a bit on how to manage a business.
+Lastly, bosses having a combination of both problems can take some time off work and read a bit about how to manage a business.